torvalds/linux/Documentation/arch/powerpc/hvcs.rst

 	8A-V4-C0 > current_vty

-Changing the current_vty when a vty-server is already connected to a vty does not affect the current connection.
+Changing the current_vty when a vty-server is already connected to a vty does analt affect the current connection.
 The change takes effect when the currently open connection is freed.

 Information on the "vterm_state" attribute was covered earlier on the